-Mixing business and personal sounds like fun, but it can be pretty messy.
-When you’re mixing business and personal expenses, you’re putting yourself at major risk for an IRS audit, which is the opposite of fun.
-To ensure you don’t end up with a stressful audit, you should know how to define and separate business and personal expenses.
+Commingling sounds like fun, but it can be pretty messy.
+When you’re mixing business and personal expenses, you’re putting yourself at risk, both financially and legally.
+Additionally, commingling can lead to serious tax problems.
+To ensure you don’t end up on the IRS naughty list, make sure you understand how to keep expenses separated and your tax filings compliant.

 Generally, you cannot deduct personal, living, or family expenses on your tax return.
 But what if you have an expense that is partly business and partly personal?
-You can divide the cost in half, and deduct one half as a business expense.
+You’ll need to determine which portion of the expense is used for each and deduct accordingly.

 For example, if you run a cooking YouTube channel and purchase new cutlery that is used equally for business and personal use, you can deduct 50% of the cost as a business expense.

 When mixing business with personal expenses, your finances can quickly become a mess.
 Sometimes it seems innocent, like extending a business trip for a week to include a vacation, but commingling your expenses can have serious consequences, such as: